collimator-ai/examples/inverted-pendulum/readme.md

 </table>

 ## Objective
-Optimally tune a PI controller for a car cruise controller using Collimator.
+design a full-state feedback controller for an inverted pendulum system.

 ## Project Description
-use Collimator notebook to design a full-state feedback controller for an inverted pendulum system.
+In this tutorial, we will show how to use Collimator notebook to design a full-state feedback controller for an inverted pendulum system.
 <ul>
 <li><h3><a href="https://www.collimator.ai/tutorials/inverted-pendulum-system" target="_blank" >Project Walkthrough</a></h3></li>
 <li><h3><a href="https://github.com/collimator-ai/examples/blob/main/interted-pendulum/inverted-pendulum-notebook.py">Python Notebook</a></h3></li>